spanou/baremetal-super-minimal/README.md

 ## Step 1 - Download and Run the docker image
-A quick introduciton on how to download and launch the docker image can be found  [here](https://hub.docker.com/r/spanou/qemu-m4).
-This is your first step before doing anything else.
+A quick introduction on how to download and launch the docker image can be found  [here](https://hub.docker.com/r/spanou/qemu-m4).
+You must complete this step before doing anything else.

 ## Step 2 - Clone and Build this example